Emergence of the exotic bottomoniumlike state $Y(10650)$ and support from Belle and Belle II data: Acknowledgement

 \section{Acknowledgement}

-This project was supported by the National Natural Science Foundation of China under Grants No. 11975033, No. 12147168, No. 12070131001, No. 12105072, No.12475137, No.12405088, and No.12405160.
-This project was also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, Project ID 196253076-TRR 110) and the Natural Science Foundation of Shandong Province (Grants No.ZR2024QA041).
+This project was supported by the National Natural Science Foundation of China under Grants No. 11975033, No. 12147168, No. 12070131001, No. 12105072, No. 12475137, No. 12405088, No. 12547101, No. 12405160, No. 12135005, and No. 12405102, and the National Key Research and Development Program under the contract No. 2024YFA1610503.
+This project was also funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation, Project ID 196253076-TRR 110), Start-up Funds of Southeast University (Grant No. 4007022506) and the Natural Science Foundation of Shandong Province (Grants No. ZR2024QA041).
 J. Z. Wang is also supported by the Start-up Funds of Chongqing University.